Jethant/multi-client-soc-operations-framework/heuristics/Heuristics-full-framework.md

 # Investigation heuristics

-Heuristics guide investigation; they do not replace evidence.
+Heuristics guide investigation.
 A **BenignPositive** classification requires all required telemetry, at least two independent benign indicators, no unresolved escalation indicator, and a current client baseline.
 Otherwise classify the incident as **Undetermined** or escalate it.

 ## Required closure record